 Doug Bowser comments suggest no Nintendo Switch Pro anytime soon

-We should temper our expectations that there’s going to be a Nintendo Switch 2 or Nintendo Switch Pro any time soon if recent comments from Nintendo of America’s Doug Bowser are anything to go by.
+We should temper our expectations that there’s going to be a Nintendo Switch Pro or new Nintendo Switch any time soon if recent comments from Nintendo of America’s Doug Bowser are anything to go by.

 Speaking to Polygon, Bowser said that while improvements to the Switch technology are always being thought about, the company isn’t exactly feeling the pressure thanks the ongoing success of the original Switch and its Lite counterpart.